 Both women were members of the Rebekah Lodge there.
 Every other Thursday afternoon, a group of them would gather at the Guthrie County Hospital to “offer their services as seamstresses, making new articles and mending the old.”
 Leora Wilson worked with that group at least through her eighties.
 She was the one who knew how to use the treadle machine.

-The wedding gown didn’t survive, nor the green pongee or red and blue dotted swiss dresses, nor the treadle sewing machine.
+The wedding gown didn’t survive, nor the green pongee or the dotted swiss dresses, nor the treadle sewing machine.
 But the picture of Mrs. Connrardy’s spring 1910 sewing class is highly prized by Leora’s oldest granddaughter.